Library of Resources

 World Wide Web Consortium – Web Content Accessibility Guidelines 1.0

 The World Wide Web Consortium (W3C) develops interoperable technologies (specifications, guidelines, software, and tools) to lead the Web to its full potential as a forum for information, commerce, communication, and collective understanding.
+Search consultants at TNG/Earthling provided tech support and a customized cms to assist in posting content and links.

 ACM SIGCAPH – Special Interest Group on Computers and the Physically Handicapped